 - Possess obscene material comprised of one motion picture, film, videotape, videotape production, or other moving image

-Penalties for Promotion of Child Pornography in Branson, MO
+Penalties for Promotion of Child Pornography in and Around Branson, MO

 - Branson, MO residents with a prior child pornography conviction, engaging in widespread promotion of child pornography or promoting it to a minor, may face a class D felony, punishable by 4 years in prison and fines.

-If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under the age of 14 the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.
+Charges related to sexual exploitation of a minor are categorized as a class B felony.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.

 Who Has to Register as a Sex Offender in Branson, MO and Throughout Missouri?